 Back to Traverse City:

-My sweet friend, Larry Hanson and my great brother, Larry Marshall each had quite a few suggestions about this area, so we took their suggestions to heart in our itinerary.
-Larry Hanson actually has a home on Traverse City on the Old Mission Peninsula.
+My sweet friend, Larry Hanson, and my great brother, Larry Marshall each had quite a few suggestions about this area, so we took their suggestions to heart in our itinerary.
+Larry Hanson actually has a home in Traverse City on the Old Mission Peninsula.
 As the next few photos suggest, it’s a romantic, gorgeous drive ending in the classic old white Mission Point Lighthouse.
-There are many wineries, farm stands, cherry orchards and as stated above, many, many fall trees.
+There are many wineries, farm stands, cherry orchards, and as stated above, many, many fall trees.

 South Haven, Michigan

 Again it was really windy, rainy and cold but we managed to go into the town and see the cute shops.
 There weren’t many of them, but all the shop owners were friendly and eager to serve.
 We stayed at the Old Harbor Inn.
 The staff was eager to please and the view of the harbor was terrific.
 The hotel itself is clean but really dated in its room layout, linens, etc. We lunched at a cute comfort food restaurant called Clementine’s and had dinner at Tello’s (Italian) and I enjoyed a delicious rocket salad and a squash and sage stuffed ravioli.
 Yum!

 This was our last stop on our way home so we just walked around the town before driving home.
 This town seemed to have lots of outdoor dining spots and most were quite crowded.
 There were many shops to peruse including some art galleries.
 I spotted this neat bed and breakfast, the Wickwood Inn at which I hope to stay in the future as the owner is a cookbook author named Julee Rosso.
 That’s gotta be a good place to stay, don’t you think?

 Well, there you have it.
 My recent Fun Fall Foliage Trip around Lake Michigan!
 The trip was well worth the time away.
 The towns were quaint and romantic.
 Dress warmly if you head up this way.